Yui-H8/Datacamp/Python_Intermediate Importing Data in Python.md

 # Intermediate Importing Data in Python
 ---
 ### Importing flat files from the web: your turn!
+* Import the function urlretrieve from the subpackage urllib.request.
+* Assign the URL of the file to the variable url.
+* Use the function urlretrieve() to save the file locally as 'winequality-red.csv'.
+* Execute the remaining code to load 'winequality-red.csv' in a pandas DataFrame and to print its head to the shell.

 ```python
 # Import package